The energy density approach

 Reducing the amount of fat you add to dishes when cooking can also lower their energy density.
 Generally, if you lower the fat content of a recipe you can get a bigger portion for the same number of calories.

-An important note - healthy foods with a higher energy density
+Healthy foods with a higher energy density

 Whilst it’s beneficial for weight control to see where you can make lower energy density food choices, there are some higher energy density foods that are a useful part of a balanced diet.
-It’s good to include some of these.
-These foods are rich in healthy fats:
+These foods are rich in healthy fats.

-The energy density approach
+A guide to the energy density approach

-The energy density approach may help you make food choices that can help you feel full and satisfied, without counting calories.
+This guide may help you make food choices that can help you feel full and satisfied, without counting calories.